The Internet of Things (IoT) allows for precise, real-time tracking of strategic equipment across a vast industrial site

 Céline Arini, Fixed Assets and Inventory Manager at Safran Aircraft Engines

-A technical challenge met by the Orange Business Services team of experts
+A technical challenge met by the Orange Business team of experts

 “For smart tracking, we use a small yellow chip about three cm in diameter that we stick or attach to the tools.
 Then to search for these tools, we use a web interface accessible on all Safran computers.
 The location appears on a map of the workshop,” explains Médéric Bourdon, Project Manager for Production Methods.